Skip to navigationSkip to main contentSkip to footerScaleway Docs

 1. Click Elastic Metal in the Bare Metal section of the Scaleway console side menu.
 The Elastic Metal dashboard displays.

-3. Click «See more Icon» next to the flexible IP you want to configure.
-The configuration menu of the flexible IP displays.
+3. Click More (more icon) next to the flexible IP you want to configure.
+The configuration menu for the flexible IP displays.

 4. Click More info to see detailed information about the IP address.

-5. Scroll down to the Reverse section and click on Add reverse.
+5. Scroll down to the Reverse section and click Add reverse to add or edit the reverse DNS of the failover IP.

-If a reverse DNS is already set on your failover IP, the button is labeled Edit reverse.
+If a reverse DNS is already set on your failover IP, the button will be labeled Edit reverse.

 6. Enter the new reverse DNS and click Edit reverse to validate the changes.